Key Clinical Questions

 NORMAL MICTURATION AND DEFECATION

 Normal micturition and defecation involve similar neural control and muscular coordination.
 Continence results from effective storage during filling and efficient emptying during the voiding phase or defecation phase.
 Efferent nerves arising from the sacral micturition center at S2-S4 mediate bladder muscle (detrusor) contraction via muscarinic receptors.
 Sympathetic, adrenergic nerves arising from T11-L2 sustain contraction of smooth muscle in the proximal urethral and internal anal sphincters.
 The distal urethral sphincter and the external anal sphincter are voluntarily controlled via somatic cholinergic nicotinic nerves arising from the sacral micturition center.
 Urethral and anal closures are also maintained through contraction and support from striated muscle and fascial elements in the pelvic floor.
 A micturition center in the pons linked to subcortical and frontal centers that inhibit urgency and voiding controls coordination of bladder filling and emptying.
 Less is known about neurological control of defecation, although similar mechanisms have been proposed that coordinate relaxation of the external anal sphincter with the change of the ano-rectal angle with valsalva.
 Normal defecation also depends on stool consistency (affected by diet and colonic transit time), rectal compliance and sensation (ability to retain stool in the rectum and delay defecation until socially appropriate), and integrity of the internal and external anal sphincters and the puborectalis muscles.

-Especially relevant in the hospital setting, urinary and fecal incontinence may result ...
+Especially relevant in the hospital setting, urinary and ...